alpersonalwebsite/react/0-Intro.md

 .reduce(<callback-function>, <starting-value>)
 It takes a collection of data and reduce it to a single value.
+It´s the base of one of the vital parts of Redux´s flow: reducers.

 Example: reduce years collection into TOTAL years